Virtuix debuts VR Arena at Dave & Buster’s in Austin, Texas

 The Omni experience lets players walk and run within virtual worlds while remaining stationary, unlocking the promise of free-roam VR in a compact form-factor.
 Players can move around vast environments, battling their friends or cooperating to eliminate enemies that include terrifying zombies and evil robots.

-In VR Arena, groups of four players enjoy an experience that lasts 15 to 20 minutes.
+In VR Arena, groups of four players enjoy an experience that lasts up to 20 minutes.
 A queuing system notifies guests by text message when it’s their turn to play, allowing them to sample other Dave & Buster’s attractions in the meantime.
 When the game finishes, players can share a video of their VR ARENA experience on social media.